 GCMs paint the following general picture of global climate change.
 Average global air temperatures will increase.
-With increased temperatures will come an increase in average global precipitation because warmer air causes faster evaporation, speeding up the rate at which water vapor becomes available for aloud formation and precipitation.
-Increased temperatures will cause the water in oceans to expand (water expands as it warms above 39 OF (4 °C)), and as ocean volume increases, sea levels will rise.
+With increased temperatures will come an increase in average global precipitation because warmer air causes faster evaporation, speeding up the rate at which water vapor becomes available for cloud formation and precipitation.
+Increased temperatures will cause the water in oceans to expand (water expands as it warms above 39 °F (4 °C)), and as ocean volume increases, sea levels will rise.
 Sea level rise may be moderated if increased

-1 Global-average temperature statistics are compiled from historical temperature measurements from weather stations around the world.
-Accurate interpretation of historical temperature data Iscomplicated and controversial because changes in measurement techniques and locations over the past century make the data difficult to compare.
-Data analysis is further complicated by the urban "heat island effect"-local warming in areas with many buildings and paved surfaces that tend to trap heat-which has raised temperatures at some monitoring stations, reflecting changes in local climate apart from any potential global changes.
-The estimated temperature change reported here was a consensus figure developed by the Intergovernmental Panel on Climate Change (IPCC) that attempts to account for both the changes In measurement and the confounding effects of data from urban areas.
+Global-average temperature statistics are compiled from historical temperature measurements from weather stations around the world.
+Accurate Interpretation of historical temperature data is complicated and controversial because changes In measurement techniques and locations over the past century make the data difficult to compare.
+Data analysis is further complicated by the urban "heat Island effect"--local warming Inareas with many buildings and paved surfaces that tend trap heat-which has raised temperatures at some monitoring stations, reflecting changes In local climate apart from any potential global changes.
+The estimated temperature change reported here was a consensus figure developed by the IntergovernmentalPanel on ClimateChange (IPCC) that attempts to account for both the changes in measurement and the confounding effects of data from urban areas.

 temperature and water-holding capacity of the air lead to more snow at the poles, which may cause arctic ice sheets to grow thicker in the near future; on the other hand, warmer temperatures could cause parts of the Greenland and Antarctic ice sheets to melt, causing even more sea level rise.
-Bevond these generalities, significant uncertainties remain about regional impacts, rates of change, and feedbacks.
-Regional predictions are quite murky, and they are the ones that are most important to individual resources and human societies.
-A variety of factors, including local or mesoscale effects of hills, and vegetation boundaries, are important in determining regional climate.
+Beyond these generalities, significant uncertainties remain about regional impacts, rates of change, and feedback Regional predictions are quite murky, and they are the ones that are most important to individual resources and human societies.
+A variety of factors, including local or mesoscale effects of hills, and vegetation boundaries, are Important in determining regional climate.
 GCMs cannot at present incorporate features this small (see the figure in this box) because spacing between grid points is between 150 and 800 miles (250 and 1,000 kilometers)2(94).
-Because models differ in how they treat these physical features and because the current generation of models is only beginning to incorporate the modeling of ocean currents and aloud cover, it is not surprising that the major GCMs differ markedly in predicting regional changes in precipitation, soil moisture, and other hydrologic variables.
-For example, certain models predict that precipitation will increase in some regions white others suggest that it will decrease (83).
+Because models differ in how they treat these physical features and because the current generation of models is only beginning to incorporate the modeling of ocean currents and cloud cover, it is not surprising that the major GCMs differ markedly in predicting regional changes in precipitation, soil moisture, and other hydrologic variables.
+For example, certain models predict that precipitation will increase in some regions while others suggest that it will decrease (83).
 The range (and therefore uncertainty) in model output for soil moisture and runoff is even greater than it is for precipitation (49).